 8. Gill, Marilyn Ellen (June 22, 1925 - February 5, 2016)

 Born in Bibbtown, KY (Logan County).
 Died in Chicago, IL, and buried in Russellville, KY.
 Mother: Mamie D. Bowles, Father: Henry Gill.
 Siblings: James Gill and Beulah Gill.
 Marilyn E. Gill was one of seven Negro women from Kentucky to report to W.A.A.C.
 Training Center at Ft.
-Des Moines, Iowa in March of 1943 ("Seven Negro auxiliaries," The Courier-Journal, 02/19/1943, p.4).
+Des Moines, IA in March 1943 ("Seven Negro auxiliaries," The Courier-Journal, 2/19/1943, p.
+4).
 She played on the women's military basketball team.
 BIRTH YEAR INCORRECT IN MILITARY INDEX.
 SOURCES: U.S. Cemetery and Funeral Home Collection in Ancestry.com; newspaper articles in Newspaper.com; and Find A Grave.

 9. Hammond, Ruth Henrietta (May 27, 1916 – November 26, 1991)

-Born in Louisville, KY.
+Born in Louisville.
 Died in Boston, MA.
 Mother: Nannie Turner, Father: Robert L. Durham.
 Alternate name: Ruth Henrietta Durham.
-LISTED AS WHITE ON THE ARMY ENLISTMENT RECORD, AND MIDDLE NAME MISSPELLED.
+LISTED AS WHITE ON THE ARMY ENLISTMENT RECORD; MIDDLE NAME MISSPELLED.
 Ex-husband: Joseph B. Hammond.
+She was also married to James Jakes.
 SOURCES: U.S. Department of Veterans Affairs BIRLS Death File, 1940 U.S. Census, Indiana Marriages Index, Social Security Applications and Claims Index, Massachusetts Death Index, all in Ancestry.com.
+"Deaths: Hammond, Ruth H.," The Boston Globe, 11/29/1991, p.
+90.

 10. Harris, Norene (March 25, 1920 - August 17, 2004)

 Lived in Hazard, KY.
-Born in Thomasville, AL, and died in Chicago, IL.
-Mother: Frances Southhall, Father: Anderson Harris, one of the coal miners from Alabama who moved to Hazard, KY.
+Born in Thomasville, AL and died in Chicago, IL.
+Mother: Frances Southhall, Father: Anderson Harris, one of the coal miners from Alabama who moved to Hazard.
 Alternate names: Norene Robinson Wallace, Norene R. Wallace Moore, Norene Wallace Moore.
 Siblings: Willard Harris and Wyle Harris.
 Spouse: Sylvester J. Rogers.
 Norene Wallace was one of the founders of the United Life Church in Chicago, IL.
-In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati, OH.
-The event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/06/1942, p.26).
+In 1942, she was one of the four Negro women sworn in with 31 white women at Fountain Square in Cincinnati.
+The event was the first public enrollment ceremony for the Women's Army Auxiliary Corps held in Cincinnati ("WAACS sworn in at ceremony," The Cincinnati Enquirer, 12/6/1942, p.
+26).
 Norene Wallace Moore re-enlisted in the Army in 1951.
-SOURCES: WWII Army Enlistment Records, U.S. Department of Veterans Affairs BIRLS Death File, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; articles in Newspapers.com.
+SOURCES: WWII Army Enlistment Records, U.S. Department of Veterans Affairs BIRLS Death File, 1930 U.S. Census, and Social Security Applications and Claims Index, all in Ancestry.com; and articles in Newspapers.com.
+See Norene Harris Moore at Find A Grave.

 11. Hayden, Vivian Geneva (October 13, 1920 – April 24, 1966)

 Born in Owensboro, KY.
 Mother: Gracie M. Couch, Father: Aurelia Dee Hayden, Jr. Siblings: Aurelia, James, Harold, Lavonia, Doris Cozetta, and Sallye.
 Spouse: Charles Allen Lawton.
 Children: Charlotte, Charles, William, and Michael.
 Buried in Jefferson Barracks National Cemetery in St. Louis, MO.
 LAST NAME SOMETIMES MISSPELLED AS HAYDON.
-In 1942, Vivian G. Hayden was among the first women from Owensboro, KY, to enlist in the Women's Army Auxiliary Corps.
+In 1942 was among the first women from Owensboro, KY to enlist in the Women's Army Auxiliary Corps.
 SOURCES: U.S. Veterans Gravesites, KY Birth Index, and 1940 U.S. Census, all in Ancestry.com; newspaper articles in Newspapers.com.

 12. Jackson, Julia M. (1911 - ????)

 Born in KY.
 Divorced.
 Her military enlistment record says that she lived in Louisville.
-According to a newspaper article, she was from Lexington (“First Contingent of Negro Wacs Arrives in England,” The Pittsburgh Courier, 02/24/1945, p.2).
+According to a newspaper article, she was from Lexington (“First Contingent of Negro Wacs Arrives in England,” The Pittsburgh Courier, 2/24/1945, p.
+2).
 Perhaps she lived in both cities.
-In 1945, Julia M. Jackson is listed among Hamilton County, OH veterans returning from overseas ("Homeward bound," The Cincinnati Enquirer, 12/22/1945, p.14).
+In 1945, listed among Hamilton County, OH veterans returning from overseas ("Homeward bound," The Cincinnati Enquirer, 12/22/1945, p.
+14).
 SOURCES: WWII Army Enlistment Records, 1940 Lexington City Directory, 1942 Louisville City Directory, all in Ancestry.com; and articles from Newspaper.com.

 13. Longmire, Sarah Elizabeth (June 24, 1920 – May 11, 2012)